IntelLabs/TinyGarble2.0/README.md

 # TinyGarble 2.0

 ### Smart, efficient and scalable Yao's Garbled Circuit (GC)
+TinyGarble2 is a C++ framework for privacy-preserving computation through the Yao’s Garbled Circuit (GC) protocol in both the honest-but-curious and the malicious security models.
+The framework provides a rich library with arithmetic and logic building blocks for developing GC-based secure applications.
+It offers abstractions among three layers: the C++ program, the GC back-end and the Boolean logic representation of the function being computed.
+TinyGarble2 thus allows the most optimized ver- sions of all pertinent components.
+These abstractions, coupled with secure share transfer among the functions make TinyGarble2 the fastest and most memory-efficient GC framework.
+In addition, the framework provides a library for Convolutional Neural Networks (CNN).

+TinyGarble2 was developed at Intel in collaboration with UC San Diego ACES Labs, and is a tool meant to be used only of research purposes.

 ## Installation Procedure
 The installation procedure below is tested with Linux Ubuntu 18.04, on x86_64 processor, and a system with 8GB RAM.
 For manual installation of the framework, refer to [Manual Installation Procedure](#Manual-Installation-Procedure).